BiznetGIO/RESTKnot/docs/knotintro.rst

 At this point, we have created a new zone interactively.
 The next step is we have to make sure our new zone config saved into :code:`confdb` and the zone data saved into a corresponding zone file.
-Otherwise, it will be lost after we stop knot server.
+Otherwise, it will be lost after we stop the knot server.

 .. code-block:: bash